First-principle theory of the Casimir screening effect: Theory

-We assume that there are $N_{+}$ positively charged ions (cations) and $N_{-}$ negatively charged ions (anions) in a slit-like pore.
+We assume that there are $N_{+}$ positively charged point-like ions (cations) and $N_{-}$ negatively charged point-like ions (anions) in a slit-like pore (Coulomb gas).
 The ions have charges of $q_{+}$ and $q_{-}$, respectively, and the walls of the pore are ideally conductive and electrically neutral.
 The distance between the walls is $L$.
-We assume that the system, which consists of ions, conductive walls, and a quantum electromagnetic field, is in thermodynamic equilibrium with metal walls at a specific temperature $T$.
+We assume that the system, which consists of ions, conductive walls, and a quantum electromagnetic field, is in thermodynamic equilibrium at a specific temperature $T$.
 The total ionic charge is zero, i.e. $q_{+}N_{+}+q_{-}N_{-}=0$, and the system is electroneutral.

 Thus, we start from the partition function of the described system with a fixed gauge (see Appendix A)

 where $A_{\mu}=(-\varphi,\bold{A})$ is the 4-potential of the electromagnetic field with effective action